-Osteopathy may help ease pain or aches and further benefit maybe gain through exercise or movement therapy.
-Recent NICE guidance supports manual therapy and exercises as best care for low back pain and sciatica – see https://www.nice.org.uk/guidance/ng59/chapter/Recommendations#non-invasive-treatments-for-low-back-pain-and-sciatica.
-Yoga and Pilates classes, for example, are extremely popular as participants feel the benefits and can take control of some of their own rehabilitation.
+Osteopathy may help ease yours pains or aches and you may further benefit through exercise or movement therapy.
+Recent NICE guidance supports manual therapy along with exercises as best care for low back pain and sciatica – see https://www.nice.org.uk/guidance/ng59/chapter/Recommendations#non-invasive-treatments-for-low-back-pain-and-sciatica.
+Yoga and Pilates classes, for example, are extremely popular as you will feel the benefits and can take control of some of your own own rehabilitation.

 Please contact me on 07710 701 273 to discuss the classes or go to the Contact Us page of the website https://www.osteopathyatthemews.com/contact-us/

 I will need to speak to you before you join a class to ensure suitability and safety.
 There is also a health-screening form that must be completed prior to attendance.